 Drop: The act of officially withdrawing from a particular course without penalty before a specified date.
-See the calendar at the first part of this catalog for "Last Day to Withdraw."
+See the Academic Calendar in this catalog for "Last Day to Withdraw."
 It is the student's responsibility to drop a course by the date published.

-Dual credit: Credit earned for both high school and college via concurrently enrolled high school students.
+Dual Credit: Credit earned for both high school and college via concurrently enrolled high school students.

-Electives: Courses which do not count toward a major but are required for most college degrees.
-Electives are selected for personal interest, skill development, or to increase one's knowledge or understanding.
+Electives: Courses that do not count toward a major but are required for most college degrees.
+Electives are selected for personal interest, skill development or to increase one's knowledge or understanding.
 Consult with an advisor before deciding upon electives.

-Fee: A charge, in addition to tuition charges, which the college requires for services.
+Fee: A charge, in addition to tuition charges, that the college requires for services.

-Flexible-entry course: A course beginning and ending on dates which are different from the regular semester.
+Flexible-entry course: A course beginning and ending on dates that are different from the regular semester.
 This is also referred to as "flex-entry" or "short semester."
-Consult the class schedule for further information.
+Consult the Class Schedule for further information.